Nap Transitions: When to Drop a Nap

 When is Your Baby Ready for a Nap Transition?

 Your baby’s habits will give you signals when it’s time for a nap transition.
-They may wake up frequently in the middle of the night – make sure that this restlessness isn’t due to hunger or colic or the environment of the room.
+They may fight going down for their usual nap, wake up frequently in the middle of the night, or struggle with early morning wakings – once you’ve ensured the environment of the room is ideal, your routines are consistent and your child is going down to sleep independently, then it may be time for a schedule adjustment.

-- As they near the half-year mark, they will show signs of nighttime restlessness.
-At this stage, once you’ve ruled out other factors like hunger, you may notice that their 3 naps are becoming slightly shorter.
+- At 5 months once you’ve ruled out other factors like falling asleep independently, you may notice that their 3 naps are becoming slightly shorter.

 - As they approach 8 months, you can slowly transition from 3 to 2 naps.
-For some babies, this can happen around the 7th month, but every child is different – if you notice that your baby is very cranky or unhappy, it may be due to lack of sleep.
+For some babies, this can happen around the 7th month, but every child is different – at this point playing with wake windows by increasing or decreasing by 15 minutes can help find that sweet spot.

 - These 2 naps will remain up until your baby is around a year and a half.